thomas051083/psd-psw/_events/learning-journeys-1(1-6Jul).md

     </td>
     <td>
       <b>Digital Workplace (DWP) Induction Workshop</b>
-      <br>4 July (Thur) , 3.00pm - 5.00pm
+      <br>4 July (Thur), 3.00pm - 5.00pm
       <br>Come explore the world of Digital Workplace tools and find out how they can make your life better at work.
-Be a proud pioneer of the Smart Nation Ambassadors after you complete this learning activity!
       <br><a href="/events/learning-journeys/event-details/LA_DWP">Click here to find out more.</a>
     </td>
   </tr>